evhub/coconut/DOCS.md

 **override**(_func_)

 Coconut provides the `@override` decorator to allow declaring a method definition in a subclass as an override of some parent class method.
-When `@override` is used on a method, if a method of the same name does not exist on some parent class, the class definition will raise a `RuntimeError`.
+When `@override` is used on a method, if a method of the same name does not exist on some parent class, the class definition will raise a `RuntimeError`. `@override` works with other decorators such as `@classmethod` and `@staticmethod`, but only if `@override` is the outer-most decorator.

 Additionally, `override` will present to type checkers as [`typing_extensions.override`](https://pypi.org/project/typing-extensions/).